Hasnain62/Portfolio/README.md

 ## Personal Portfolio
-This is the Prsonal Portfolio of Mohammad Hasnain Mirza
+This is the Personal Portfolio of Mohammad Hasnain Mirza

 Setup:
 - run ```npm i && npm start```